Emily Griffith, Senior Park Planner

 - Critical Area Study has been completed for the lower section of the park

 - A consultant was selected to perform a Cultural Resource Study in the lower area of the park.
 This is part of the preparations to create an accessible trail.
-Work will be done fall 2020.

-- On call consultant was selected to develop construction drawings for the installation of the lower, ADA trail
+- On-call consultant was selected to develop construction drawings for the installation of the lower, ADA trail